Creating a custom terminology

 -

 Any language in the file can be a source language or a target language.
-For example, if your terminology file contains text in English, Chinese, and Spanish, then you could use the same file for jobs that translate the following language pairs:
+For example, if your terminology file contains text in English, French, and Spanish, you can use the file for jobs that translate the following language pairs:

 -